MOEAFramework/MOEAFramework/docs/listOfDecisionVariables.md

 ## Subset

-A subset represents a fixed or variable-length set of $N$ possible elements.
-The elements range from $0, ..., N-1$.
+A subset represents a fixed set of $K$ elements or a variable-length set of between $L$ and $U$ possible elements.
-Unlike a permutation, the order of elements in a subset do not matter.
-Additionally, each element can appear *at most* once.
+Additionally, the set can contain $M$ possible elements, ranging from $0, ..., M-1$.
+Each element can appear *at most* once, but the order of the elements does not matter.

-There is some overlap, but also key differences, between subsets and binary encodings.
-A binary encoding of length
-$N$ is equivalent to a variable-length subset that can hold between $0$ and $N$ elements.
-The bits represent membership in the set.
-However, unlike binary, a subset can require a specific number of elements in the set.
+Subsets and binary encodings can serve similar purposes, as we can interpret the bit values of `0` and `1` as membership in the set.
+A binary string of length $N$ is equivalent to a variable-length subset containing between $0$ and $N$ elements.
+However, the primary difference is a subset can specify the minimum, $L$, and maximum, $U$, number of elements in a valid subset.

 <!-- java:test/org/moeaframework/snippet/VariableSnippet.java [108:114] {keepComments} -->